VectorLe/ticket-system/README.md

 # Ticket System

-> Ticket system application built with the MERN stack to allow teams to manage bugs, requests, and other support tickets.
+> Ticket system application built with the MERN stack that allow teams to manage bugs, requests, and other support tickets.

 ![Ticket System](/public/assets/screenshots/ticket_system.png)